 Given the space and time and freedom of the ARTT Room, they listen to each other and create bonds that support each member with understanding and love.

 Esteban’s story provides the narrative arc of the novel.
 His father writes him poetry, which Esteban translates into English to share with his friends.
 His father’s letters provide a platform for the students to evaluate their own feelings, stories, and secrets.

 The novel is lean, brisk, and deeply moving.
 It is filled with choice moments and insights marked by Woodson’s poetic prose.
 At one point Amari remarks on Haley’s tape-recordings: “It’s like you’re trying to remember us.”
 It sounds simple, but Amari’s observation is profoundly true.
-Haley is not creating a historical archive.
+Haley is not just creating a historical archive.
 Instead, she wants to hold onto the words and stories because they provide balm and insight.
-In learning about and empathizing with other students, other lives, it helps her put her own travails in perspective.
+Learning about and empathizing with other students, other lives, helps her put her own travails in perspective.
 Haley will conclude: “Tragedy is strange.
 It takes away.
 And it gives too.”
 She is not alone.
 And she is fortified.

 They all are.
 That is the genius of Harbor Me.
 A room and an hour each week is all it takes for these six remarkable young people to build their own harbor, to become that sheltering place for each other.
 Their stories intertwine, providing comfort and solace.